dscpvgcoet/hacktoberfest2021-react-portfolio-template/README.md

 - creating new pages/sections(eg.skills, blog, achievements etc)
 - making some cool animations
 - improving the UI
+- avoiding use of any React UI library

 ## How to contribute?